The Odd Case of Oxford U vs. Henry Symeonis

 How it Started

-Henry’s father happened to be a very wealthy man.
-22 years later, in 1264, he somehow convinced the king to pardon his son.
-Many historians speculate that he may have bribed the king.
+22 years later, in 1264, Henry’s father somehow convinced the king to pardon his son.
+He happened to be a very wealthy man, and many historians speculate that he may have bribed the king.

 They embedded the name of Henry Symeonis in their own statutes in the manner of an oath.
 The statutes were, and still are, the written set of rules and regulations which govern all University proceedings.